Singing Riptide

 It’s a potent collection that invites readers to walk in Cheryl’s shoes.
 And, it provides traction for assessing and moving beyond these poignant and powerful moments of quiet desperation.”

-—Diane Donovan, Midwest Book Review
+—Diane Donovan, Sr. Editor, Midwest Book Review

 Second Finalist in the 2022 Poetry Society of North American Book Award